Volition-Guarded Multiagent Atomic Transactions: Describing People and their Machines: Grassroots Protocols

-\mypara{Liveness} We show that $e$ is correct.
-Suppose for contradiction that some class $[t]\in R(P\cup P')/\!\sim$ is enabled in some suffix of $e$ with no member of $[t]$ taken in the suffix.
+\mypara{Liveness} Suppose for contradiction that some class $[t]\in R(P\cup P')/\!\sim$ is enabled in some suffix of $e$ with no member of $[t]$ taken in the suffix.
 By the hypothesis of the Proposition, every representative of $[t]$ enabled at any $e_k$ has participants contained in $P$ or contained in $P'$.
-Consider a representative $(t',Q')$ enabled at some $e_k$ in the suffix; without loss of generality $Q\subseteq P$.
-Enablement at $e_k$ depends only on the states of agents in $P$, which in the interleaving match those of $r$ at index $i_k$.
-Since $[t]$ is enabled throughout the suffix of $e$, the tail of $r$ from $i_k$ onward has $[t]$ enabled throughout; and since no member of $[t]$ is taken in the $e$-suffix, no $P$-step in that suffix fires a member of $[t]$, hence no member is taken in the $r$-tail either.
+Consider a representative $t'$ enabled at some $e_k$ in the suffix; without loss of generality its participants $Q\subseteq P$.
+Enablement of $[t]$ at $e_k$ depends only on the states of agents in $P$, which match those of $r$ at index $i_k$.
+Since the interleaving exhausts $r$, the indices $i_k$ over the suffix cover a tail of $r$, so $[t]$ is enabled at every configuration of that tail; as no member of $[t]$ is taken in the suffix, none is taken along that tail of $r$.
 This contradicts correctness of $r$.
 The $P'$ case is symmetric. \end{proof}

+\mypara{Relation to the original grassroots definition} The original definition of grassroots protocols~\cite{shapiro2023grassrootsBA,shapiro2025atomic} used a subset relation ($P\subset P'$) and conditions on transition availability, without incorporating liveness.
+The new definition uses disjoint groups and interleavings of correct runs.
+The two definitions are not comparable in general---neither implies the other---but we informally claim that, for the platforms considered here, both definitions agree.